 Hey, y’all!
 New Jpixx intern, Lizzie, here!
 Coming at you with a new blog post.
 Last week, the Jpixx crew traveled to Norfolk and Richmond, VA for a shoot with the Virginia Department of Health!
 We met with first responders of all sorts–police officers, dispatchers, EMTs, paramedics, and firefighters.

 VDH’s new campaign focuses on the mental and emotional health of first responders across the state.
-We spoke with seasoned police officers who are passionate about providing resources for struggling first responders.
-The risk for suicide and substance abuse is extremely high among first responders.
-Jpixx helped VDH make a video that encourages first responders of all kinds seek help and share the load they carry.
+We spoke with seasoned police officers passionate about providing resources for struggling first responders.
+The risk for suicide and substance abuse is exceptionally high among first responders.
+Jpixx helped VDH make a video that encourages first responders of all kinds to seek help and share the load they carry.
 The Jpixx team walked away with a renewed appreciation for first responders everywhere.

 Our excursion began at the Richmond Ambulance Authority paramedic dispatch center.
-We learned that 911 calls go to a central dispatch center first, then get redirected depending on which first responder is needed–police, paramedic, fire, etc. What is a 911 dispatcher’s best advice for calling 911 should that moment come?
+We learned that 911 calls go to a central dispatch center first, then get redirected depending on which first responder is needed – police, paramedic, fire, etc. What is a 911 dispatcher’s best advice for calling 911 at that moment?
 First, “don’t freak out.”
 Second, “know your location.”

 We had new gear on our shoot this go around!

 First up, a Nucleus Tilta wireless follow focus system that allowed JSlay to keep things in focus from the next room.
 What?!
 Are we living in 2030?

 Next, an epic rainmaker to amp up the drama in our paramedic shot.
 Be on the lookout for some slow-mo raindrops.